Loft Crimes #murder #flowerstreet

 Michael Rogers was eulogized as a selfless older brother, always offering the best for his younger brothers,” who describe Michael as “loving and caring,” his brother Cameron described Michael as “strong, loyal, and protective, always reminding me he was by my side during rough times.”

-The real estate professionals have moved far away from the scene.
+A few residents moved away, but most are staying in their happy urban homes.
 The killer’s girlfriend still remains in her stylish loft.
+She has not responded to the L.A.
+Loft Blog requests for comment.
 Residents are going on enjoying their lives in these amazing industrial lofts in the walkable heart of a rapidly-growing neighborhood, the most exciting place on earth.

 Like all big city neighborhoods, Downtown Los Angeles has BIG pros and cons, with a much lower crime rate and way bigger job creation rate than many other major U.S. urban areas, DTLA continues to skyrocket with a booming economy and rising infrastructure of residential, commercial, entertainment and transportation venues.
 Homelessness continues to be the number one issue for Downtown L.A., while crime, mostly non-violent, requires constant vigilance.
 The South Park neighborhood is one of the fastest growing neighborhoods in Downtown LA, with numerous new homes, highrise tower condominium buildings under construction.